 The Secretary’s Honors Program (SHP) is a highly competitive, premier program for exceptional entry-level professionals looking for a career at DHS.
 Qualified candidates apply for a limited number of slots and are selected based on their academic performance, experience and other criteria.
 Those selected for the program will be offered a variety of incentives and enhanced career opportunities including Department rotations, mentorships, focused on-the-job training and inclusion in various professional development programs.

-Individuals who possess graduate or undergraduate degrees may apply for the following fellowships within the SHP:
+Individuals who possess graduate or undergraduate degrees may apply for the following fellowships within the Secretary's Honors Program:

-- Information Technology Fellows – a one-year program designed for graduate-level recent graduates with computer science-related academic backgrounds and career paths who have a clear interest in, and commitment to, excellence in the operation and management of information technology.
+- Information Technology Fellows – A one-year program designed for graduate-level recent graduates with computer science-related academic backgrounds and career paths who have a clear interest in, and commitment to, excellence in the operation and management of information technology.

-- Honors Attorneys – a two-year program designed for highly qualified third-year law students, fourth-year students graduating from four-year programs, combination programs or LL.M. programs immediately after law school, and those applying from judicial clerkships immediately after law school.
+- Honors Attorneys – A two-year program designed for highly qualified third-year law students, fourth-year students graduating from four-year programs, combination programs or LL.M. programs immediately after law school, and those applying from judicial clerkships immediately after law school.
 Candidates will have the opportunity to work at multiple legal offices within the Office of the General Counsel.

-- Policy Fellows – a one-year program for recent graduates with either a master’s or a bachelor’s degree.
+- Policy Fellows – A one-year program for recent graduates with either a master’s or a bachelor’s degree.
 Candidates will provide direct assistance to top policymakers throughout DHS and will work side-by-side with experts in policy-focused areas and offices.

-- Management Fellows – a one-year program for recent graduates with either a master’s or a bachelor’s degree in business, finance, organizational development or human resources.
+- Management Fellows – A one-year program for recent graduates with either a master’s or a bachelor’s degree in business, finance, organizational development or human resources.

-- Emergency Management Fellows – a one-year program for recent graduates with either a master’s or a bachelor’s degree.
+- Emergency Management Fellows – A one-year program for recent graduates with either a master’s or a bachelor’s degree.
 Candidates will have an academic background that prepares graduates with strategic organizational management processes used to protect critical assets from hazards, man-made and natural disasters and facilitate recovery operations.